 What’s the difference between compulsory excess and voluntary excess?

 Compulsory excess is a fixed cost that cannot be changed whereas voluntary excess is an amount that you can choose to pay on top of the compulsory.
 The more you choose to pay on your voluntary excess, the cheaper your insurance premiums will be.
+This is something to keep in mind when renewing your poilcy.

 Can I change my voluntary and compulsory excess?